alexdevero/alex-devero-blog/__drafts__/draft--js-proxy.md

 const userProxy = new Proxy(user, {
   // Create deleteProperty() trap deleteProperty(target, prop) {
+    // Check if property exists
     if (prop in target) {
-      if (prop !== 'username') {
+      // Check if property is not a "username" if (prop !== 'username') {
         // Delete the property
         delete target[prop]